mattst/MultipleSelectionScroller/README.md

 The Multiple Selection Scroller plugin does not provide a keymap file to set its keys.
 Choosing keys that will suit all users is not possible - the chosen keys will always interfere with the existing keys of some users.
-Various suggested key mappings are shown below - these can be copied and pasted into your `Default (OS).sublime-keymap` file and altered to suit your configuation.
+Various suggested key mappings are shown below - these can be copied and pasted into your `Default (OS).sublime-keymap` file and altered to suit your configuration.

 The `[` and `]` square bracket keys are already used for line indenting and code folding, using them for multi-selection scrolling and clearing in various key combinations seems both convenient and appropriate.

-#### Suggested Keys Linux/Windows - Minimal Setup:
+**Suggested Keys Linux/Windows - Minimal Setup:**

 Notes:

-- The commands most often used are: scroll to next selection, scroll to previous selection, clear to last selection, and clear to selection on (or nearest to) the middle line.
+- The commands most often used are: *scroll to next selection*, *scroll to previous selection*, *clear to last selection*, and *clear to selection on (or nearest to) the middle line*.
 Below is an example of what you could use for just those commands.
 - The clearing commands below use `alt+k` as a key chord, e.g. `"alt+k", "alt+["`.
 This is so that the common process of scrolling to the desired selection and then clearing at that selection can